 I grew up in Dayton, Ohio and attended Catholic elementary school, high school, and college.
 I have always liked mathematics and was completely hooked when I was shown a one-sided Mobius strip in the second grade.
 After graduating from the University of Dayton, I went to Ann Arbor, Michigan to earn a Ph.D. in mathematics from the University of Michigan (although I remained a Buckeye fan).
 After a postdoctoral appointment at the University of Oklahoma, I moved to Erie to join the Mathematics Department at Gannon in 2006.
 While my graduate training was in algebra, I have now taken an additional interest in financial mathematics which led me to create our concentration in actuarial science and in statistical modeling related to qPCR analysis in biology.

-I am married and have four children.
+I am married and have seven children.
 My wife also graduated from the University of Dayton and earned a Ph.D. in organic chemistry from the University of Michigan.
 She has now chosen to devote her life to a full-time career raising and home-schooling our children.

 My research interests lie in the field of commutative algebra, specifically tight closure theory, characteristic p methods, and big Cohen-Macaulay algebras and modules.